strimzi/proposals/000-mm2-connector-offsets-support.md

 ### Applying actions to multiple connectors

-Instead of making the `strimzi.io/mirrormaker-connector` required, we could make it optional.
+Instead of making the `strimzi.io/mirrormaker-connector` required, we could make it optional or a comma-separated list.

-In that case, if only the `strimzi.io/connector-offsets` annotation is present, the action would be applied to all mirroring routes and all connectors within mirroring routes that are configured in the KafkaMirrorMaker2 resource.
+In the case where it was optional, if only the `strimzi.io/connector-offsets` annotation is present, the action would be applied to all mirroring routes and all connectors within mirroring routes that are configured in the KafkaMirrorMaker2 resource.
 If the `strimzi.io/mirrormaker-connector` annotation is also present, the action would only be applied to the connector identified in the annotation.

+In the case where it was a comma-separated list it would be required and explicitly list the connectors to apply the action to.

 This would be a nice feature to allow users to quickly list, alter and reset offsets for many connectors at once.
 Particularly for listing and resetting offsets this seems very useful.